apioo/psx-sql/README.md

 {
     /**
      * Example howto build a nested result based on different tables.
 It
-     * contains also some field tranformations
+     * contains also some field transformations
      */
     public function getNestedResult()
     {